ansitun/mseshachalam.github.io-hugo/content/resume.md

 * Can learn anything faster.

-* Knows tools like redis, gearman, rabbitmq
+* Knows tools like Redis, Gearman, RabbitMQ.

 -------